How to Present a Lesson Plan

 5. Learning Activities

-We´ve covered all the logistics by this point; however, now we need to start sharing the actual activities during the lesson.
-Ideally, this is a play-by-play of how each activity will guide the lesson towards the already established objectives.
+We´ve covered all the logistics by this point; however, now we need to start sharing the active learning exercises or formative assessments during the lesson.
+Ideally, this section outlines the instructional strategy or sequence of learning activities designed to guide students toward achieving the established learning objectives.
 To add the list of learning activities that will be helpful for your students, take into account how all of them align with each goal and the requirements students need.

 Make sure that you add variety to the activities that you are proposing, go ahead and research trends of how many other teachers or professors, students will appreciate your search to engage them in learning.